ubco-W2022T1-cosc301/project-group29/README.md

 **Please remember to update this section**

-- Person 1: one sentence about you!
+- Person 1: My name is Larry Gu.
+I am a 4th-year student in computer science and mathematics.
 - Person 2: My name is Tai-Laun Mark a 4th-year Biology Major with medical school aspirations!
 - Person 3: one sentence about you!